smancill/clara-java/README.md

 ### Installation

-To build CLARA use the provided [Gradle](https://gradle.org/) wrapper.
+To build Clara use the provided [Gradle](https://gradle.org/) wrapper.
-It will download the required Gradle version and all the CLARA dependencies.
+It will download the required Gradle version and all the Clara dependencies.

     $ ./gradlew

-To install the CLARA artifact to the local Maven repository:
+To install the Clara artifact to the local Maven repository:

     $ ./gradlew install